Arcadian eyes balance sheet platform to support growth after passing $1bn GWP mark

 Arcadian Risk Capital is weighing options to launch a balance sheet platform, including a potential rated Lloyd’s or Bermuda vehicle, and is engaging (re)insurers to add to its existing capacity panel as it looks to onboard new underwriting teams, The Insurer can reveal.

-The expansive MGA surpassed $1bn of cumulative premium in Q1 this year, with GWP expected to grow organically by around 10 percent from $355mn in 2023 to close to $400mn in 2024.
+The moves come after the expansive MGA went past $1bn of cumulative premium in Q1 this year, with GWP expected to grow organically by around 10 percent from $355mn in 2023 to close to $400mn in 2024.

 If Arcadian chose to go the Bermudian route, it is expected that it would need to capitalise a Class 3 or Class 4 carrier to around $150mn to support its growth trajectory in the coming years at the level needed to secure an AM Best A- rating.